-This work is supported by a grant from the Department of Foreign Affairs and Trades (DFAT) through MCRI
+This work is supported by the Australian Government through MCRI.

 Executive Summary

 This mission report provides the summary of the first HTA training programme, held in Lao PDR.
 This programme was jointly organised in Vientiane on July 17-20, 2023, with the support from DFAT, MCRI, CHAI, NUS, LOMWRU, and UHS.
 The target audience of the training programme included Lao healthcare personnel working on public health resource allocation, particularly those involved in the national immunisation programme such as the Lao National Immunisation Technical Advisory Group (NITAG).
 The training programme aimed to engage with relevant stakeholders and promote Health Technology Assessment (HTA) literacy, including key technical aspects of HTA methods in economic evaluation.
 This report is structured to give an outline of the training programme, the outcome of training activities, as well as summary from the panel and open discussion.
 This report is also used to mark another step of Lao PDR embarking on HTA journey.
 Participants' feedback has also been included in this report for future reference.